PEOPLE OF TOPINABEE

 He has written three books and writes a weekly column in the Petoskey and Cheboygan newspapers.
 Pastor Mike also served as a freshman boys’ basketball coach at Indian River High School.
 In his spare time he enjoys reading and traveling.

-MULLETT TOWNSHIP MAINTENANCE PERSON
+MULLETT TOWNSHIP SUPERVISOR

 Ann Klebba (l) Patti King (r)